NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 .. image:: _static/multinmrfit_load_gui.png

-Fill al the required entries from the **inputs**, **analysis** and **outputs** sections. **Options** might me used accordingly to your need and click on :samp:`Run`.
-If you want to save your configuration file click on :samp:`Save` and a small window will pop up in which you can specify the file name.
+Fill the required information in the **inputs**, **analysis** and **outputs** sections, adapt **Options** accordingly to your need, and click on :samp:`Run`.
+If you want to save your configuration for latter (re)analysis, click on :samp:`Save` and a window will pop up in which you can specify the file name.
-If your confconfigurationig file is already created, click on :samp:`Load` that will fill all fields.
+If your json configuration file is already created, click on :samp:`Load` and select the file.

 .. note:: The configuration file is not saved automatically.